-2. Writing is beneficial for body and mind.
+- Writing is beneficial for body and mind.
 Psychologist and researcher James W. Pennebaker, and others have studied expressive writing for over thirty years.
 They’ve learned that expressive writing (also known as the Pennebaker Paradigm) reduces physician visits by 50%.
 It improves immune functioning, reduces markers of chronic health problems and decreases physiological signs of stress, improves mood, positive thoughts and signs of mental health.
 Expressive writing can lead to positive behavioral changes.
-Laid-off workers are more likely to find new employment, academic and work performance improve, there is reduced absenteeism from work and improved social relationships.
-More recent research in positive psychology is building evidence for certain writing approaches that increase happiness, positive mood and well-being.
+Laid-off workers are more likely to find new employment, academic and work performance improve, absenteeism from work is reduced and social relationships improve.
+Recent research in positive psychology is building evidence for additional writing approaches that increase happiness, positive mood and well-being.

-Other forms of writing – transactional writing, poetic writing, affirmative writing and legacy writing – can explore past events as well, and can also tap into our deepest values, beliefs and feelings to help us reconnect with what matters most in life – caring relationships, core purpose and clear vision.
+Among those additional forms of writing are transactional writing, poetic writing, affirmative writing and legacy writing.
+These all can explore past events, and can tap into our deepest values, beliefs and feelings to help us reconnect with what matters most in life.*

 1.Write a letter asking for forgiveness.
-Remember that this letter is for you, not necessarily to send.
+Remember that this letter is for you, and is not necessarily one that you should send to someone.
 It is the writing itself that is beneficial.
-Sharing the letter may be risky, or just may not be possible.
-It may be best to keep it private.
-While you may be keeping the letter private, do your best to write it in letter format, using grammar, punctuation, spelling, vocabulary and sentence structure that would help the reader understand your message.
+Sharing the letter with someone else may be risky, or just may not be possible.
+While you may be keeping the letter private, do your best to write it in letter format, using grammar, punctuation, spelling, vocabulary and sentence structure that would help the imagined reader understand your message.
 Describe what you’ve done, or not done and how this action or lack of action harmed the other person.
-Apologize for the action, or describe your wish to repair the relationship or somehow “repay” the person who was wronged.
+Apologize for the action, or describe your wish to repair the relationship or somehow “make things right” for the person who was wronged.

 2. Write a letter of forgiveness.
-This letter involves letting go of negative feelings such as bitterness or blame, by writing but not sending, a letter of forgiveness to someone who has hurt or wronged you.
-As above, as much as you can format the letter and choose language that helps you clearly communicate to the person you’re writing to.
-Describe clearly and in detail what was done that harmed or offended you.
+As you write this letter you will be letting go of negative feelings such as bitterness or blame.
+You’ll do this by writing but not sending, a letter of forgiveness to someone who has hurt or wronged you.
+As above, format the letter for clarity and use language that helps you communicate to the person you imagine writing to.
+Describe in detail what was done that harmed or offended you.
 Be clear about how you were affected then and how it still affects you.
 End with a statement of forgiveness and understanding.
 If you feel blocked about writing this letter, don’t force it.
-It may feel like what happened is to terrible to forgive.
+It may feel like what happened is too terrible to entirely forgive.
+See if you can let go of even some of the negative feelings you’ve been carrying.
 You may be able to write the letter a few days or weeks from now.
 But if not, choose an experience that is easier to forgive and try writing about that one.

 DeSalvo, L. (1999).
 Writing as a way of healing.
 How telling our stories transforms our lives.
 Boston: Beacon Press.